Types of Grief: Complicated Grief, Depression, and Anticipatory Grief

-Grief is a natural response to loss, but it can manifest in various ways.
+Grief is a natural response to loss but can manifest in various ways.
 Understanding the different types of grief can help individuals navigate their emotions more effectively.
 In this blog, we’ll explore complicated grief, the differences between grief and depression, and the distinctions between anticipatory and traditional grief.

 What is Complicated Grief?